To view the Fair Processing Notice for Extended Access, please scroll to the bottom of the Extended Access page.

 WHAT IF I WANT TO SEE MY RECORDS?

-You have a right under the Data Protection Act 1998 to access/view information the Surgery holds about you, and to have it amended or removed should it be inaccurate.
+You have a right under the General Data Protection Regulation to access/view information the Surgery holds about you, and to have it amended or removed should it be inaccurate.
 This is known as ‘the right of subject access’.
 We are very keen for you to have access to help you manage your own health and maintain the quality of the records about your health.
 With some provisos, we are now able to give most adults access to their records on-line if they wish.
 If you would like access on-line, please ask our receptionists.

 You can also request a copy of your records in paper form.
 If you wish to do this, you will need to do the following,

 - Your request must be made in writing to the GP - for information from the hospital you should write direct to them

 - There will be a charge to have a printed copy of the information held about you

 - We are required to respond to you within 40 days